deanishe/alfred-searchio/README.md

 There are several searches pre-configured.
 Only some have keywords (i.e. can be used as-is):

-- `g` — Search in system (default) language using Google
+- `g` — Search Google in system (i.e. default) language
+- `m` — Search Google Maps in system (i.e. default) language
+- `gi` — Search Google Images in system (i.e. default) language
-- `w` — Search in system (default) language using Wikipedia
+- `w` — Search Wikipedia in system (i.e. default) language
+- `wn` — Search Wiktionary in system (i.e. default) language
+- `a` — Search Amazon in system (i.e. default) language.
+If your system language is English, this will search  Amazon.com.
+Use `-l uk` in the Script Filter to search Amazon.co.uk or `-l ca` to search Amazon.ca.
-- `d` — Search in system (default) language using DuckDuckGo
+- `yt` — Search YouTube in system (i.e. default) language
-- `searchio` — Show settings and list of supported search engines.
-Currently, the only setting is a toggle to also show the `<query>` in the results list (default: False).
+- `searchio [<query>]` — Show settings and list of supported search engines.
+Currently, the only setting is a toggle to also show the `<query>` in the results list (default: `No`).
 - `searchiohelp` — Open help (this README) in your browser

+Most of the other available search engines also have an example Script Filter configured, but without a keyword.
+Add a keyword if you wish to use one of the examples.

+Several of the Script Filters demonstrate the use of the `--language` (or `-l`) option to the `search.py` script to search in a different language/region.
+See [the Languages section](#languages) for more information.

 To add a new search, either copy/paste an existing Script Filter, or create a new one as follows: